This Day In Writing History

 Later, Christine is called upon to replace the lead singer and gives an impressive performance.
 One of the concertgoers who hears her sing turns out to be her childhood sweetheart Raoul, who falls in love with her all over again.
 This outrages her music teacher, Erik.
 Born physically deformed but with a musical genius, he lives in the cellar of the Paris Opera House, hiding his disfigured face behind a mask.
 He is also in love with Christine.

 Erik captures Christine and Raoul and locks them in the cellar.
-Mad with jealous rage, Erik gives Christine an ultimatum: either marry him or he'll blow up the Opera House with explosives, killing everyone - including himself, Christine, and Raoul...
+Mad with jealous rage, Erik gives Christine an ultimatum: either marry him or he'll blow up the Opera House with explosives, killing everyone - including her, himself, and Raoul...

 The Phantom of the Opera would be adapted numerous times as a feature film.
 The first version, released in 1925, featured legendary silent film star Lon Chaney as Erik.
 The 1943 and 1962 film versions, featuring Claude Rains and Herbert Lom as Erik, were also memorable.
 They made a major change to the story, though - instead of being born deformed, Erik is disfigured as the result of acid being thrown into his face.